 Jean Paul Gaultier (b.
 1952) grew up in Arcueil, a suburb south of Paris.
-His grandmother, so we’re told, was hugely influential: Calèche-clad Marie Garrabe was a ‘wellness’counselor who advised her clients to dress better in order to improve their lives –thus introducing Gaultier to the power of clothes.
+His grandmother, so we’re told, was hugely influential: Calèche-swathed Marie Garrabe was a ‘wellness counsellor’ who advised her clients to dress better in order to improve their lives –thus introducing Gaultier to the power of clothes.

 And how we love the cheeky ‘tin can’, too, ‘like the ones for cat food at the supermarket’, as Gaultier put it, taken from an original design for a bracelet and now one of the most iconic elements of fragrance packaging in the world…

-A stroke of genius from Jean Paul Gaultier.
-But just one of so many, where this ‘enfant terrible’ – who we really, really hope never grows up – is concerned…
+Another stroke of genius from Jean Paul Gaultier.
+But just one of so many, where this enfant terrible – who we really, really hope never grows up – is concerned…